JRowleyLab/SandboxChromatinOccupancy/README.md

 It can also be run in Jupyter Lab on GCP Vertex AI.
 <img src="images/GCParchitecture.jpg" width="1000" />

 Cloning this repository will include all files necessary for the module.
-Some example files are held in cloud-based storage, with instructions on how to access that storage embedded within the notebooks.
+Some example data files are found in cloud-based storage, and the instructions on how to access that storage is embedded within the Submodule notebooks.

 ## **Data**
+This pipeline tutorial will analyze published datasets studying H3K27ac occupancy after aux-mediated degradation of BAF (ChIP-seq), as well as BAF (CUT&RUN) and RNA Polymerase II Ser5ph (CUT&Tag) occupancy after inhibition of transcription elongation using Flavopiridol.
+As such, this module covers the processing of the data from three distinct but similar methods using downsampled data to improve runtime speed.
+The original data can be found in the GEO repository with the following accessions: ChIP-seq - GSE173550; CUT&RUN & CUT&Tag - GSE224292.
+These data were published in the following articles:

+Weber CM, et al. mSWI/SNF promotes Polycomb repression both directly and through genome-wide redistribution.
+Nat Struct Mol Biol.
+2021 PMID: [34117481](https://pubmed.ncbi.nlm.nih.gov/34117481/)

+Brahma S, Henikoff S. The BAF chromatin remodeler synergizes with RNA polymerase II and transcription factors to evict nucleosomes.
+Nat Genet.
+2024 PMID: [38049663](https://pubmed.ncbi.nlm.nih.gov/38049663/)

+**Note:** To allow faster processing we have limited the reads to that of a single chromosome (chr4).

+In Submodule 3, we'll be comparing these data to RNA-seq and ATAC-seq in mESCs after baf inhibition, which was published by Lurlaro M, et al. Mammalian SWI/SNF continuously restores local accessibility to chromatin.
+Nat Genet.
+2021 PMID: [33558757](https://pubmed.ncbi.nlm.nih.gov/33558757/)

 ## **Funding**
+Funded by the INBRE Program (NIH/NIGMS P20 GM103427).

 ## **License for Data**
+ext and materials are licensed under a Creative Commons CC-BY-NC-SA license.
+The license allows you to copy, remix and redistribute any of our publicly available materials, under the condition that you attribute the work (details in the license) and do not make profits from it.

+This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/)